 - In many cases, a transfer fee may apply.
 However, if the asset is valuable, it may be well worth it to pay this fee.
 For example, if the decedent left behind enough airline points to earn a free plane ticket, it often makes sense to pay a small transfer fee in order to allow the decedent’s beneficiary to redeem the points.

+Make Sure Those Valued Rewards Points and Season Tickets Go to the Right Parties.
 The good news for those in charge of administering an estate is that it does not have to be done alone.
 We can help you address all of the questions that arise during this often confusing process.
 To learn more about how we have helped others, we encourage you to check out our client testimonials page today.